-There are few places in the world where you can truly escape, however if you are brave enough, then there is a majestic wilderness north of Norway which is the epitamy of an Arctic fairy tale – this place is Svalbard !
+There are few places in the world where you can truly escape, however, if you are brave enough, then there is a majestic wilderness north of Norway which is the epitome of an Antarctica fairy tale – this place is Svalbard!

-It came as quite a surprise to me that the more I mentioned Svalbard to friends the more I discovered how many people had actually visited this remote part of the world but as part of a cruise or small ship expedition.
+It came as quite a surprise to me that the more I mentioned Svalbard to friends, the more I discovered how many people had visited this remote part of the world as part of a cruise or small ship expedition.